History of Bolivia: Spanish administration

 During most of the Spanish colonial period, this territory was under the authority of the Viceroyalty of Peru.
 Local government was implemented by the Real Audiencia of Charcas, located in Chuquisaca or La Plata (modern Sucre).
 Bolivian silver mines produced much of the Spanish Empires wealth, and Potosí, site of the famed Cerro Rico ("Rich Mountain") was for a couple of centuries the largest city in the Western Hemisphere.

 The wealth of Upper Peru and its remoteness from Lima convinced the authorities to create a new audiencia in the city of Chuquisaca (present-day Sucre) in 1558.
 Chuquisaca had become particularly important as Potosí's administrative and agricultural supply center.
 The jurisdiction of the audiencia, known as Charcas, initially covered a radius of 100 leagues (1,796 km2) around Chuquisaca, but it soon included Santa Cruz and territory belonging to present-day Paraguay and, until 1568, also the entire district of Cuzco.
 The president of the audiencia had judicial authority as well as administrative and executive powers in the region, but only in routine matters; more important decisions were made in Lima.
 This situation led to a competitive attitude and the reputation of Upper Peru for assertiveness, a condition reinforced by the economic importance of the region.

-The longevity of Spain's empire in South America can be explained partly by the successful administration of the colonies.
+The longevity of Spain's empire in South America can be explained partly by the successful administration of the colonies and the integration of the people conquered.
 Spain was at first primarily interested in controlling the independent-minded conquerors, but its main goal soon became maintaining the flow of revenue to the crown and collecting the tribute of goods and labor from the Native American population.
 To this end, Spain soon created an elaborate bureaucracy in the New World, in which various institutions served as watchdogs over each other and local officials had considerable autonomy.
 Spain exercised its control of smaller administrative units in the colonies through royal officials, such as the corregidor, who represented the king in the municipal governments that were elected by their citizens.
 By the early 17th century, there were four corregidores in Upper Peru.

 In the late 18th century, Spain undertook an administrative reform to increase revenues of the crown and eliminate a number of abuses.
 It created an intendancy system, giving extensive powers to highly qualified officials who were directly responsible to the king.
 In 1784, Spain established four intendancy districts in Upper Peru, covering the present-day departments of La Paz, Cochabamba, Potosí, and Chuquisaca.
 Upper Peru was joined to the new Viceroyalty of the Río de la Plata with capital in Buenos Aires) upon its creation in 1776.
 The viceroy was aided by the audiencia (council), which was simultaneously the highest court of appeal in the jurisdiction and, in the absence of the viceroy, also had administrative and executive powers.